ppy/osu-wiki/wiki/Game_mode/osu!/en.md

 ![Sliders](/wiki/shared/osu_slider.jpg "osu! sliders")

 First, tap on the circle at the beginning of the slider (also known as the [sliderhead](/wiki/Gameplay/Hit_object/Slider/Sliderhead)) at the right moment.
-Once you tap on A ball will begin to move across the path.
-Hold the mouse/keyboard-button (or keep the pen onto the tablet) and follow the ball within the thick orange circle, surrounding the ball, as it moves.
-The orange outer circle, called the follow circle, will appear if when holding onto the slider's ball, but will disappear when released.
+Once you tap on it, a ball will begin to move across the path.
+The orange outer circle, called the follow circle, will appear when holding onto the slider's ball, but will disappear when the cursor is outside the circle or the button is released.
+Hold the mouse/keyboard button (or keep the pen onto the tablet) and follow the ball within the follow circle as it moves.

 Sometimes, as seen in the screenshot above, the ball may reverse its direction and the player must follow the ball back to the start of the path or vice versa.
 The visual cue is a reverse arrow at the ending/starting circle of the path.